YouSame2/dotfiles-manager/README.md

 ```

 # 💥 What to Put Where
-Ight i'll make this quick cuz im tired of writing, but i get that this can be a bit confusing at first. let me break it down John.
+Ight i'll make this quick cuz I'm tired of writing, but I get that this can be a bit confusing at first.
+Let me break it down John.

 1. Make sure to set DOTFILES env somewhere in your rc's (recommend .global-rc)
 2. Make sure to source `.global-rc` and `.global-aliases` in .bashrc & .zshrc